f2black/hello-learning-world/README.md

 Just practice to learn some new programming language:

-- calculate program by python
+- calculate program written by python
 - running in the jupyter notebook